SoftmachineImmersive/immersive-data-hub/datasets/immersive_event_market_actors/readme.md

   - `Link`: Website or relevant URL (or "N/A" if not available).
   - `Description`: Brief description of the participant's role or contribution.
   - `Category`: Thematic category (e.g., Technology, Agencies, Artists, Events, Associations, Venues).
-- **Total Entries**: Approximately 220 actors, categorized for easy filtering.
+- **Total Entries**: Approximately 220 actors, categorized for easy filtering, with numeric entries grouped under "n°".

-## Source
+## Management and Source
-This dataset is sourced directly from the [Immersive Events Whitepaper](https://softmachine.de/immersive-events-whitepaper), which provides an interactive interface for exploring the list with filtering and sorting capabilities.
-Please visit the whitepaper for the most engaging experience.
+This dataset originated from research for the [Immersive Events Whitepaper](https://softmachine.de/immersive-events-whitepaper), providing the foundational data for its analysis.
+It is now managed on GitHub as an open, collaborative resource, with the community encouraged to contribute.
+For an interactive exploration with filtering, sorting, and visualizations, visit the Whitepaper.

 ## License
-The usage of this dataset is governed by the licensing regulations of the parent directory.
-Please refer to the root directory's license file or documentation for details.
+The usage of this dataset is governed by the licensing regulations of the parent directory (immersive-data-hub).
+Please refer to the root [LICENSE](https://github.com/SoftmachineImmersive/immersive-data-hub/blob/main/LICENSE) file for details.
 By default, contributions and usage are subject to these terms.

 ## Contributing
-We welcome community contributions to expand and improve this dataset!
+We warmly welcome community contributions to expand and enhance this dataset!
 If you have additional market participants to add or corrections to suggest:
 1. Fork this repository.
-2. Create a branch for your changes (e.g., `add-new-participant`).
+2. Create a branch for your changes (e.g., `add-new-actor`).
-3. Update the `immersive-market-participants-extended.csv` file with your additions or modifications.
+3. Update the `immersive-market-participants-extended.csv` file with your additions or modifications (maintain the structure and categories).
-4. Submit a Pull Request (PR) with a clear description of your changes.
+4. Submit a Pull Request (PR) with a clear description of your changes, including the rationale for the addition.
 5. Your contribution will be reviewed and merged by the Softmachine team.

-Thank you for helping us keep this list comprehensive and up-to-date!
+Thank you for helping us build a robust, up-to-date resource for the immersive media community!

 ## Usage
 - Download the CSV file for research, analysis, or integration into your projects.
-- For an interactive and detailed view, explore the list in the [Immersive Events Whitepaper](https://softmachine.de/immersive-events-whitepaper).
+- For an interactive experience, explore the list in the [Immersive Events Whitepaper](https://softmachine.de/immersive-events-whitepaper).

 ## Contact
-For questions or feedback, please open an issue in this repository or contact us via our website.
+For questions or feedback, please open an issue in this repository or contact us via [softmachine.de](https://softmachine.de).

 ---
 *Last updated: October 06, 2025*